coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 1. Head over to https://wordpress.org/download/ and dowload the lastest stable version of WordPress (v 4.9.5)
 2. Unzip the WordPress package in a desire position.
 The directory contains the unzip file is a WordPress software for your website.
 Your WordPress directory should have the following files:
 <img src="https://i.imgur.com/Ke3Kcbn.png" alt="WP files">
-Each website requires a seperate WordPress software.
-If I want to make 3 different websites then I will have to install 3 seperate WordPress software locally.
+Each website requires a seperate WordPress software i.e. if you want to make 3 different websites then you will have to install 3 seperate WordPress software locally.

 ### Install MAMP
 Now, you will need a local server (environment) for the WordPress to run on.
 WordPress.org has a [list of recommended servers](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/).
 I will use MAMP since it's easy and will help you understand the science "behind the scence".